Toddler’s Ear Piercing at Stellar (Vivo City)

 I asked around for recommendations and found that JY was going to pierce her ears at Stellar soon.
 EX always play with her and so I thought it would be great to go together for company.
 The date was set.
 That’s when excited EX got nervous.
 “JY go first ok?” she repeatedly requested.

 From Facebook, it seems that Jennifer from Vivo City branch is highly recommended.
-Otherwise, you can head to any of their six branches convenient for you: Vivo City, Wisma, Somerset MRT, Jurong Point, Century Square, Bugis Junction.
+Otherwise, you can head to any of their seven branches convenient for you: Vivo City, Wisma, Somerset MRT, Jurong Point, Century Square, Bugis Junction.

 However, they didn’t ask if the children suffered from any skin condition like Eczema.
 Because from what I read, the paediatrician at Kids Clinic would advise against ear-piercing to avoid infection.
 Apparently, this blogger’s niece who had eczema suffered from six months of infection after piercing at B’dazzle.